Hunter's ex-partner recounts meeting Joe Biden, says family 'paranoid' about hiding veep's involvement

 The meeting on May 2, 2017, would have taken place just 11 days before the May 13, 2017, email obtained by Fox News last week, which included a discussion of “remuneration packages” for six people in a business deal with a Chinese energy firm.
 The email appeared to identify Hunter Biden as “Chair / Vice Chair depending on agreement with CEFC,” in an apparent reference to now-bankrupt CEFC China Energy Co.

-Fox News' Brooke Singman and John Roberts contributed to this report.
+Fox News' Brooke Singman, Thomas Barrabi, and John Roberts contributed to this report.